awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 ## Choosing the frequency of Aurora MySQL maintenance updates<a name="Aurora.Maintenance.LTS"></a>

  You can control whether Aurora MySQL upgrades happen frequently or rarely for each DB cluster\.
-The best choice depends on your usage of Aurora MySQL and the priorities for your applications that run on Aurora, For information about the Aurora MySQL long\-term stability \(LTS\) releases that require less frequent upgrades, see [Aurora MySQL long\-term support \(LTS\) releases](AuroraMySQL.Updates.Versions.md#AuroraMySQL.Updates.LTS)\.
+The best choice depends on your usage of Aurora MySQL and the priorities for your applications that run on Aurora\.
+For information about the Aurora MySQL long\-term stability \(LTS\) releases that require less frequent upgrades, see [Aurora MySQL long\-term support \(LTS\) releases](AuroraMySQL.Updates.Versions.md#AuroraMySQL.Updates.LTS)\.

  You might choose to upgrade an Aurora MySQL cluster rarely if some or all of the following conditions apply:
 +  Your testing cycle for your application takes a long time for each update to the Aurora MySQL database engine\.